ICLab4DL/GGN/README.md

 GGN is a generative deep learning model for epilepsy seizure classification and detecting the abnormal functional connectivities when seizure attacks.

-If any code or the datasets are useful in your research, please cite the following paper, thanks:
+If any code or the datasets are useful in your research, please cite the following paper:

 ```
 @article{li2022graph,